acjones617/scipy-node/optimize/README.md

 solution is an n-length solution vector equal to x that minimizes the Euclidean norm of Ax - b (for x >= 0), where n is the number of columns of A, or A[0].length.

 residual is the minimum value found for the Euclidean norm of Ax - b, with x = solution.

+## <a name='derive' href='#derive'/> Calculate Partial Derivate Values at a Point

+Using opt.calcDerivatives, you can find the partial derivative values at any point, x = [a, b, c...], for f(x).
+Example:

+    opt.calcDerivatives(function(x) {
+      return Math.pow(x[0],2) * x[1] * 2 - Math.exp(x[0]) * Math.log(x[1]);
+    }, [1, 1]);

+    results = [ 4.002, -0.717];

+The above is equivalent to calculating the partial derivative values of df/dx and df/dy for x = 1 and y = 1, where f(x, y) = x^2 * y * 2 - e^x * log(y)

+opt.calcDerivatives(func, point[, options[, callback]]) takes up to four arguments:

+#### func (required):

+See above for details on how to [format func](https://github.com/acjones617/scipy-node/tree/master/optimize#func)

+An additional note is that the argument func takes must be an array.
+Even if you were trying to calculate the derivates of a univariate function, say, f(x) = x^3, the appropriate func to pass in would be either:

+    func = function(x) {
+      return Math.pow(x[0], 3);
+    }

+    or

+    func = 'x[0]**3'

+Notice that to access the value of our univariate function, we must still access the 0th element of the expected array argument, x.

+#### point (required):

+The values of the multivariate function at which we are trying to calculate the derivative for.

+#### options (optional):

+Our options object can take a single property: epsilon.
+Forward finite-difference approximation is used to approximate the gradient of the scalar function.
+Epsilon is the increment to x used to determine the function gradient.
+This can be either a scalar, in which case the same epsilon will be applied to all variables, or an array of length equal to the number of variables.
+The default value for epsilon is 0.001.
+Small values are recommended for increased accuracy.
+Epsilon must be nonzero.

+    options = {
+      epsilon: [0.0001, 0.01]
+    }

+#### callback (optional)

+The results of the minimization will be passed to a provided callback function.
+The default is:

+    var callback = function (results){
+      console.log(results)
+    }

+The passed-in results object is an array with the partial derivative values.